AlexRiveraU/reading-notes/read-34.md

 [*source*](https://djangostars.com/blog/configuring-django-settings-best-practices/)

 ---

 ### SSH Tutorial

 #### What Is SSH?

 SSH (Secure Shell Protocol) is a remote administration protocol that allows users to access, control, and modify their remote servers over the internet.
 Gaining an in-depth understanding of the underlying how SSH works can help users understand the security aspects of this technology.

-If you’re wondering how long it takes for a computer to calculate a hash and authenticate a user, well, it happens in less than a second.
-In fact, the maximum amount of time is spent in transferring data across the Internet.
+#### Symmetric Encryption

+Symmetric encryption is a form of encryption where a secret key is used for both encryption and decryption of a message by both the client and the host.
+Anyone with the key can decrypt the message being transferred.

+#### Asymmetric Encryption

+Asymmetrical encryption uses two separate keys for encryption and decryption.
+These two keys are known as the public key and the private key.
+Both these keys form a public-private key pair.

+#### Hashing

+One-way hashing is another form of cryptography used in Secure Shell Connections.
+One-way-hash functions differ from the above two forms of encryption in the sense that they are never meant to be decrypted.
+They generate a unique value of a fixed length for each input that shows no clear trend which can be exploited.
+This makes them practically impossible to reverse.

+#### Authenticating the User

+For authenticating user credentials, we use a password.
+The user is asked to enter the username, followed by the password.
+These credentials securely pass through the symmetrically encrypted tunnel, so there is no chance of them being captured by a third party.
+It is still not recommended to use passwords for secure connections.
+This is because many bots can simply brute force easy or default passwords and gain access to your account.
+Instead, the recommended alternative is SSH Key Pairs.

 [*source*](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)